Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Heirlooms of Power/Faith's Pillar/Faith’s Pillar.md

 ## [[Evocations]] of [[Faith’s Pillar]]

 Upon attuning to [[Faith’s Pillar]], the wielder chooses one of her Principles of religious belief or social order to dedicate the goremaul to, gaining an additional +1 [[Resolve]] against influence opposing it.
-She may change the chosen Principle once per story with a ritual rededication.
+She may change the chosen [[Intimacy|Principle]] once per story with a ritual rededication.